-9.3.8 Dwelling house code
+9.4.9 Vegetation management code

-- (1) This code applies to assessing development for Animal keeping if: - (a) self-assessable development or assessable development where this code identified in the assessment criteria column of a table of assessment; or - (b) impact assessable development. - (2) When using this code, reference should be made to Part 5.
+- (1) This code applies to assessing operational works for vegetation damage if: - (a) assessable development where the code is an applicable code identified in the assessment criteria column of a table of assessment; - (b) impact assessable development, to the extent relevant. - (2) When using this code, reference should be made to Part 5.